 What will happen if you reverse into another auto and your auto is damaged on your company’s property?
-Or you were driving to a meeting at a different location as part of your work and you have an accident which isn’t serious?
+Or you were driving to a meeting at a different location as part of your work and you have an accident that isn’t serious?

 This scenario does depend on certain factors.
 Typically, your employer isn’t liable for any bad accident you may have when you are going to and from work.
 However, if your job description requires you to stop on the way to work to do any of the following your employer could be liable:

-- inspect a job site;
+- Inspect a job site

-- pick up some office supplies for the workplace;
+- Pick up some office supplies for the workplace

-- arrange a sales call;
+- Arrange a sales call

-- participate in any other activity directly related to the business.
+- Participate in any other activity directly related to the business

 Your employer could be held liable if you are negligent and cause an auto accident.
 However, if you stop somewhere to collect a good you have ordered from a store and you have an accident either on your way to the store or after you have left the premises this situation doesn’t have an easy answer.
 Both the insurers and the personal injury lawyers will be evaluating any key facts and the circumstances involved.
 It might be necessary for a trial to be held so that in the end the correct decision is reached regarding eligibility for personal injury compensation.

 There are a couple of considerations that employees should think about when driving to work.
-The first is a personal auto insurance policy may not cover the policy holder if car owners intend to use their vehicles for business purposes.
+The first is a personal auto insurance policy may not cover the policyholder if car owners intend to use their vehicles for business purposes.
 This means no insurance cover is valid if an employee uses his/her car to transport any goods or personnel for his employer.
 So if an accident takes place the employer should be asked to pay any damages and personal injury compensation.